CarlFlo/bord/README.md

 bord.Custom(os.Stderr, "CUSTOM", "This is a %s message with a custom log level tag", "custom")
 ```

+Each of the functions will return **true** if the message could be logged, i.e. printed to designated io.Writer, and **false** if it was blocked.

 ## Options & Customization

 To customize what logging messages that get displayed can the following syntax be used to change the settings

+Each of these functions will return the updated bitmap (uint8)

 ```go
 // To turn on indivudual logging bord.SetLogError(true)